andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 on schedule.

 But since all my mental energy was focused on fixing my mistake, I have completely lost my count.
 And as I mentioned this section has a skip on the 4-count.
-Again, we've rehearsed this so many times I have a pretty good *feel* for where the skip should go but my ace in the hole is walking right next to me.
+Because of our extensive rehearsals I have a pretty good *feel* for where the skip should go; but my ace in the hole is walking right next to me.
 Renay, I find, attacks the skip with an aggressiveness that could likely qualify her for the triple jump at the Olympics.
 I mean she *really* loads up for it.
-And I catch her forceful bounds in my peripherals just to make sure I'm skipping on the right count for the rest of that pass.
-Love you Renay <span style="color:red">&hearts;</span>.
+These forceful bounds are caught in my peripherals to confirm I'm skipping on the right count for the rest of that pass.

+<span style="color:red">&hearts;</span> you Renay!

 <h4 class="article-subheader">Ovation</h4>